Based on your genetics, your genetic predisposition for Acne Vulgaris is

 Likely to have normal risk for acne vulgaris.
 Your genotypes indicate that you have a typical risk of acne vulgaris.
 See recommendations below on how to maintain your skin condition.

 This result is based on the SNPs(single nucleotide polymorphism)that are associated with Acne Vulgaris.

 Suggested Lifestyle Changes

-- A low-glycemic diet such as whole grain and unprocessed fruits and vegetables may help reduce the risk of developing acne.
+- Consume low glycaemic index foods such as whole grain rice, fresh fruits (e.g. apple, orange) and vegetables (e.g. carrots, lettuce) as they may reduce the risk of developing acne.